slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*

-It's not just about winning.
+It’s not just about winning.
 The way you win sets you up for the next round.

 > *'Win through your actions, never through argument.'
 'Make your accomplishments seem effortless.' -- Robert Greene (9th and 30th law of power)*